pivotal/docs-tap/app-sso/tutorials/app-operators/secure-workload.hbs.md

 >**Important** The service ref name must match the name of the referenced
 >`ClassClaim`.

-Thanks to service bindings, your credentials will now be provided to your `Workload`'s `Pod` (one or more) by mounting a volume containing your client credentials.
+Thanks to service bindings, your credentials are provided to your `Workload`'s `Pod` (one or more) by mounting a volume containing your client credentials.

 The credentials provided by the claim are:

-- `client-id`: the identifier of your `Workload` that AppSSO is registered with.
+- `client-id`: The identifier of your `Workload` that Application Single Sign-On is registered with.
 This is a unique identifier.
-- `client-secret`: secret string value used by AppSSO to verify your client.
+- `client-secret`: The secret string value used by Application Single Sign-On to verify your client.
 Keep this value secret.
-- `issuer-uri`: web address of AppSSO `AuthServer` and the primary location that your `Workload` navigates to when interacting with AppSSO.
+- `issuer-uri`: The web address of the Application Single Sign-On `AuthServer` and the primary location that your `Workload` goes to when interacting with Application Single Sign-On.
-- `authorization-grant-types`: list of the desired OAuth 2 grant types.
+- `authorization-grant-types`: A list of the desired OAuth 2 grant types.
-- `client-authentication-method`: method in which the client is authenticated when requesting an identity or access token.
+- `client-authentication-method`: The method in which the client is authenticated when requesting an identity or access token.
-- `scope`: list of the desired scopes that your application's users have access to.
+- `scope`: A list of the desired scopes that your application's users have access to.

 These credentials are mounted onto your `Workload`'s `Pod`(one or more) as